eduolalo/moment-business-days/README.md

 #### `.businessSubtract(days)` => Moment

-Will subtract the given number of days skipping business days, returning a **Moment.js** object:
+Will subtract the given number of days skipping non-business days, returning a **Moment.js** object:

 ```javascript
 // 27-01-2015 is Tuesday, DD-MM-YYYY is the format